-There are many different types of psychotherapy and no single approach works best for all individuals.
+There are many different types of psychotherapy treatment and no single approach works best for all individuals.
 As clinical psychologists (Psy.Ds and Ph.Ds) who provide psychotherapy, we focus on empirically validated treatments that science demonstrates work.
 We specialize in Cognitive Behavioral Therapy (CBT) and the treatment of eating disorders.

 Sessions are most commonly once per week for 45 to 60 minutes (exact length may be dictated by insurance).